lee-janice/nyc_school_funding/README.md

 - Within-year discrepancies between the implied ending balance (`starting balance + income - expenditures`), and the reported ending balance.
 - Accounting errors like values expressed in cents rather than dollars.

-In particular, the cross-year balance discrepancies - where the previous year's ending balance differed from the starting balance by over both 5% of the starting balance, and a raw amount of $50,000\* - were highly concentrated in the schools with the wealthiest PTAs.
+In particular, the cross-year balance discrepancies - where the previous year's ending balance differed from the starting balance by over 5% of the starting balance, AND the difference exceeds $10,000 - were highly concentrated in the schools with the wealthiest PTAs.
 A possible cause could be that heavily funded PTAs handle more complex balance sheets (and larger rollover amounts) than less funded PTAs, meaning they are structurally more susceptible to bookkeeping variances than a school handling a few hundred dollars.
 Regardless, this may warrant more investigation to further characterize the nature of these discrepancies.

 <img src="output/figures/fig1c_balance_flag_vs_expenditure_hist.png" width="600">
 <img src="output/figures/fig2c_transaction_flag_vs_expenditure_hist.png" width="600">